wallarm/product-documentation/docs/latest/waf-installation/cloud-platforms/aws/docker-container.md

          ```

     * `<AWS_ACCOUNT_ID>`: [your AWS account ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html).
     * The `environment` object sets the environment variables that should be passed to the Docker container in a text format.
 The set of available environment variables is described in the table below.
-It is recommended to pass the variable `DEPLOY_TOKEN` in the `secrets` object.
+It is recommended to pass the variable `WALLARM_API_TOKEN` in the `secrets` object.
     * The `secret` object sets the environment variables that should be passed to the Docker container as the links to the sensitive data storage.
 The format of values depends on the selected storage (see more details in the [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/tutorials_basic.html) or [AWS Systems Manager → Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-create.html) documentation).

-        It is recommended to pass the variable `DEPLOY_TOKEN` in the `secrets` object.
+        It is recommended to pass the variable `WALLARM_API_TOKEN` in the `secrets` object.

         --8<-- "../include/waf/installation/nginx-docker-all-env-vars-latest.md"